ipp-22/ipp-course-info/README.md

 This is a short course, written for students with perhaps some previous programming experience but it does not assume prior knowledge of Python.
 (For students who have programmed in Python it serves as a useful refresher).

-If you have any questions or issues about the course content, you can email me: `charlotte.desvages@ed.ac.uk`
+If you have any questions or issues about the course content, please email me!

 ---